 - student conferences and leadership activities.

-Culturally inclusive classrooms enable students from all cultural backgrounds and communities to identify as Australian, within our democratic multicultural society.
+Culturally inclusive and culturally safe classrooms enable students from all cultural backgrounds and communities to identify as Australian, within our democratic multicultural society.
 This ultimately helps students to develop the knowledge, skills and values to participate fully as active Australian citizens and builds harmony within our society.

 The following resources can be used for explicit teaching on racism, inclusion and diversity.

 - Racism.
 No way! – lesson ideas linked to a range of learning areas.